alexstrandberg/codepath-project-4/README.md

 - [X] Retweeting and favoriting should increment the retweet and favorite count.
 - [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [X] User can compose a new tweet by tapping on a compose button.
-- [ ] User can tap the profile image in any tweet to see another user's profile
+- [X] User can tap the profile image in any tweet to see another user's profile
-- [ ] Contains the user header view: picture and tagline
+- [X] Contains the user header view: picture and tagline
-- [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [X] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Profile view should include that user's timeline
-- [ ] User can navigate to view their own profile
+- [X] User can navigate to view their own profile
-- [ ] Contains the user header view: picture and tagline
+- [X] Contains the user header view: picture and tagline
-- [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [X] Contains a section with the users basic stats: # tweets, # following, # followers

 The following **optional** features are implemented: